mdesau/Gamechanger/README.md

-# Gamechanger - Youth Baseball League Management Tools
+# Gamechanger Stats Automation for Youth Baseball Drafts - Youth Baseball League Management Tools

-A collection of Google Apps Script tools for automating youth baseball league administration tasks.
+A collection of Google Apps Script tools for automating youth baseball league administration tasks such as building draft stats for coaches, and identifying special player requests during registration.
+Our league specifically uses Gamechanger for scoring (stats) and SportsConnect for registration.

 ## 📁 Repository Structure